aamirafridi/jQuery.Marquee/README.md

  - **speed:** Speed in milliseconds of the marquee.
 Please make note that same speed value will react differently for text with different lengths.
 Default is 10000.
  - **gap:** Gap in pixels between the tickers.
 Default is 20.
  - **delayBeforeStart:** Time in milliseconds before the marquee starts animating.
 Default is 1000
- - **direction:** Direction towards which the marquee will animate 'left' or 'right'.
+ - **direction:** Direction towards which the marquee will animate 'left', 'right', 'up' or 'down' (although I am not sure where can one use the 'down' direction).
 Default is 'left'.
  - **duplicated:** true or false - should the marquee be duplicated to show an effect of continues flow.
 Default is false.
  - **pauseOnHover:** true or false - pause the animation on mouse hover.
 Please note that you will need to include jQuery pause plugin: https://github.com/tobia/Pause before the jQuery Marquee plugin.